Steven A. Carter: Books and other writing

 All of the above titles were co-authored with Julia Sokol.

 Carter and Sokol's first book on commitmentphobia, Men Who Can't Love, was an instant bestseller after Carter's first appearance on The Oprah Winfrey Show in 1987 (Carter appeared on the show five times between 1987 and 1997).
 Men Who Can't Love gained even more popularity when it was featured in the film When Harry Met Sally..., and later, in the Julia Roberts/Brad Pitt/James Gandolfini film The Mexican.
 The book has been translated into 30 languages, selling more than five million copies worldwide.

 In the winter of 2007 What Smart Women Know was released in Brazil by Editora Sextante, the publishing company founded by brothers Marcos and Tomas Pereira.
 Editora Sextante is best known in Brazil for their publication of various works by Paulo Coelho, Augusto Cury, and the Dalai Lama.
 What Smart Women Know (Os Segredos das Mulheres Inteligentes) spent 110 weeks on Brazil's top-ten bestseller lists.
 Men Like Women Who Like Themselves was released in mid-2008 and spent 45 weeks on Brazil's bestseller lists.
 The Brazilian edition of Men Who Can't Love was released by Editora Sextante in late 2009, followed by The Secrets of Smart Women in May 2010 and How to Make Love Work in September 2011.

 Editora Sextante has sold over two million copies of these Carter/Sokol titles in Brazil since their first release.
 In September 2011, Carter was an Honored Guest at the Bienal do Livro in Rio de Janeiro, invited by Brazilian President Dilma Rousseff to celebrate Brazil's 'Year of the Woman.'

 Prior to beginning his career as an author, Steven Carter was the Director of Tennis at the world-renowned Little Dix Bay Hotel in the British Virgin Islands, and Head Tennis Pro at the Dorado Beach Hotel in Dorado Beach, Puerto Rico.
 His early work references those years in the Caribbean.
 Carter has also written extensively about the stages of growth he has experienced through more than twenty years of his own deeply personal work in psychotherapy, and he is a powerful advocate for both individual and group therapy.
-He is also an outspoken supporter of Human Rights Watch, SAMS, Mercy Corps, and World Food Program.
+He is also an outspoken supporter of Human Rights Watch, Mercy Corps, and World Food Program.